BluecodeA/100-days-of-code/log.md

 **Today's Progress**: 6 Intermediate Algorithm Scripting Challenges

 **Thoughts**: Made good progress with my Free Code Camp intermediate algorithms.
 Finished till the 'Missing Letters' challenge.
 Quite pleased that I didnt quit after completing a couple of tough algorithms and I pushed on.

+### Day 11: January 13, 2017

+**Today's Progress**: 3 Intermediate Algorithm Scripting Challenges

+**Thoughts**: Completed three algorithms.
+Need to fix a bug on the fourth.
+Slow day in terms of progress, but I did get in more than an hour of coding.